Jeff-Lewis/balog/README.md

  - fqdn - The host name
  - application - Name of running application
- - application_ver - The version of curnning application
+ - application_version - The version of curnning application

 ### composition (optional)